SRGSSR/srgmediaplayer-apple/README.md

 * A default player with the same look & feel as the standard iOS player
 * A set of overlays which can be combined to create the user interface you need
 * Support for segments
+* Support for DVR streams
+* Ability to use several instances of the player at the same time

 ## Compatibility